turt2live/matrix-appservice-instagram-media/PRIVACY_POLICY.md

 * Public avatar
 * Public media (images, video, etc)

 The appservice does *not* collect email addresses, "real" names, addresses, credit card information, or any other potentially sensitive material.
-The appservice also does not read comments or likes.
+The appservice does not read comments or likes.

 ## Which accounts are affected?

 The appservice will automatically process information received from Instagram for any user who has authorized the bridge using the OAuth flow.
-The bridge will also process information regularly for publicly accessible accounts that have been chosen by the matrix users to be accessible in matrix.
-The appservice will not process information for private accounts, even if those users have signed in using the OAuth flow.
+All other Instagram accounts will not be processed by the bridge.

 ## Can I opt out of having my account accessible on matrix?